What Makes Your Dental Practice Unique?

 The way you manage your dental office leaves lasting impressions on your patients and significantly impacts your retention rates.
 You must remain organized, stay on top of best practices, and learn how to run a dental practice with patients at heart.

 1. Staff Is Key

 Hire an impressive and congenial dental team that smiles and greets patients when they arrive.
-They should also be polite with patients over the phone.
-Encourage a culture of smiling at your clinic and even your patients will return with a smile.
+They should also be polite to patients over the phone.
+Encourage a culture of smiling at your clinic, and even your patients will return with a smile.
 Hiring staff that shares the same belief should be your priority.
 Make sure your staff is trained.
 Your staff’s attitude, communication skills, and professionalism will leave a lasting impression on your patients.

 2. Efficient Scheduling and Referral System

 When it comes to growing your patient base, nothing beats a word-of-mouth referral.
-A trusted recommendation from a friend, family member, colleague or even the internet can be the sole reason why a patient chooses your dental practice over another.
+A trusted recommendation from a friend, family member, colleague, or even the internet can be the sole reason why a patient chooses your dental practice over another.

-As great as patient referrals are, existing patients are busy with their own lives and don’t often think about supporting and growing your business.
+As great as patient referrals are, existing patients are busy with their own lives and often don’t think about supporting and growing your business.
 To help encourage patients to tell others about your services, you’ll need to be proactive in asking for patient referrals and likely having a patient advocacy program that incentives them to do so.